Ann-Mir/react-burger/README.md

 # Space Burger

 Web application for creating and ordering space burgers.
-Publishe project is available at https://react-burger-gamma.vercel.app/
+Published project is available at https://react-burger-gamma.vercel.app/

 ## Used technologies